- Fully online

 The School Library Media Licensure non-degree program is intended for students who already hold a teaching license and are interested in working in school libraries.
 The curriculum comprises coursework in library science, educational technology, management, cataloging and literature.
 A required practicum provides students the opportunity to apply principles learned in graduate study to real-world experiences and to network with professionals in the field.

 This program is one of the three pathways available at Kent State University for students who are interested in obtaining multi-age licensure in school library media through the Ohio Department of Education.
-The other two pathways are the M.L.I.S. degree in School Library Media K-12 and the dual degree M.L.I.S. in School Library Media K-12/M.Ed. in Educational Technology.
+The other two pathways are the M.L.I.S. degree in School Library Media K-12 and the dual M.L.I.S. degree with the M.Ed. degree in Educational Technology.

 The School Library Media Licensure non-degree program is accredited by the American Library Association and the Council for the Accreditation of Educator Preparation (CAEP).

 - Bachelor's degree from an accredited college or university

 - Official transcript(s)

 - GRE scores if total GPA is below 3.0 in highest completed degree1

 - Current résumé or curriculum vita

 - Student Profile Form

 - Statement of exception addressing circumstances and readiness for graduate education